-You know your child better than anyone so, if you're worried, first think if there has been a significant, lasting change in their behaviour.
+You know your child better than anyone, so if you're worried, first think if there has been a significant change in their behaviour.

 Looking after your own mental health

-Parenting or caring for a child or young person can be tough.
-It's important to make sure you look after your own mental wellbeing, as this will help you support yourself and those you care about.
+Parenting or caring for a child or young person can be tough at times.
+It's important to look after your own mental wellbeing, as this will help you support yourself while you are supporting others.

 Try to recognise and acknowledge when you're feeling low or overwhelmed.
 Struggling with something or experiencing your own mental health problems does not make you a bad parent or carer.